aws/language-servers/chat-client/README.md

 # Q Chat Client

 This package contains a chat client for the Q Language Server, that can be embedded in a webview.
-It renders the [MynahUI](https://github.com/aws/mynah-ui) library inside the webview.
+It uses [MynahUI](https://github.com/aws/mynah-ui) to render a web based chat interface.

 ## Communication